fathollahzadeh/serialization/README.md

 Standard Deviation of Experiments
 --
-Table beloow present Standard Deviation of the experiments.
+The table below present the standard deviation of the experiments.

 <table>
   <tr>